Top 7 ICU Nurse Interview Questions to Ask

 2. Describe a time you showed initiative to make improvements in a nursing unit.
 How was your idea received?

 Taking initiative is important in the ICU, as the bedside nurse is often the first person to catch condition changes that require an intervention.
-By asking initiative interview questions, the interviewer can evaluate a nurse’s readiness to bring new ideas to the team.
+By asking ICU RN interview questions about innovation and adaptability, the interviewer can evaluate a nurse’s readiness to bring new ideas to the team.
 Whether it’s through a quality improvement project or simply bringing up a patient concern during rounds, it’s always a good sign when a nurse is comfortable contributing to team decisions.

 What to listen for: